flavienbwk/deb-package-tutorial/README.md

 Description: A sample package...
 ```

 Although there are [ways to install deb archives without sudo](https://askubuntu.com/a/342/611107), most deb packages are designed to be installed system-wide.
-This means that _preinst_ and _postinst_ scripts or any other binary included in the archive can run without any restriction on one's system.
+This means that _preinst_ and _postinst_ scripts or any other binary included in the archive can run without any restriction on one's system (see [_Snap packages_](#a-word-about-snap-packages) for an alternative).
 Triple-check your scripts and be careful when sharing so you don't break someone's computer.

 ## Getting started